Samsung unveils Galaxy S24, S24+ at Unpacked, same pricing as predecessors

 The base Galaxy S24 and S24+ will be available in ‘Onyx Black,’ ‘Marble Gray,’ ‘Cobal Violet,’ and ‘Amber Yellow’ colourways.
 Additionally, exclusive colourways for Samsung’s website include ‘Jade Green,’ ‘Sapphire Blue,’ and ‘Sandstone Orange.’

 The two devices will be available to pre-order today and will be available for purchase starting January 31st, 2024.
-Find pricing for the devices below:

 Galaxy S24